lwjohnst86/analyzing-cohorts-course/chapter3.md

 ---

-## Including time and comparing to logistic regression
+## Include time and compare to logistic regression

 ```yaml
 type: NormalExercise